GitMulC/polling-magic/README.md

 ## UX

+Polling Magic was created as a space for the Magic community to have a resonable discourse about Magic: The Gathering sets.
+Its secondary function is to illustrate to the marketing, creative and all other relavant departments at Magic: The Gathering how thier products and services are being received by their target audience.
+In the future, sourcing consumer satisfication could be made a whole lot easier and streamlined thanks to sites such as this.

 ### Colour Scheme

 The `#ff8800` orange colour was utilised as it is similar to the colour of the orginal Magic: The Gathering logo font.
 This original logo served as inspiration for the colour scheme.
 This colour was used in headings, menu bar, footer and in the logo.